kgwinnup/kgwinnup.github.io/_posts/2017-04-28-radare2-emulation.markdown

 ## Identifying and extracting the self modifying code

 When spinning this binary up, entering an incorrect answer triggers the `kaboom` function.
 A few instructions after, there is an call to a local stack variable which is the self modifying code section.
-This binary was compiled with `execstack` enabled.

 Radare2 also comes with some cool utility applications.
 Rabin2 to get general information, symbols, strings, binary info, etc...
 Rax2 is handy too and there are several others.
 See the Radare2 book, obviously the book is extremely helpful while learning Radare.